El Camino: A Breaking Bad Movie: Secrecy

 El Camino was held in great secrecy from the pre-production stages.
 Certain cast members were approached for the film without knowing it was for a Breaking Bad continuation, and some kept that fact secret from their families when production began.
+The producers were very protective of the script during this period; cast and crew members needed to be physically present in front of them in order to read the one copy that was kept under lock and key.
 Only near the start of shooting did rumors float that a Breaking Bad film began development, with Paul returning as Jesse.
-Bryan Cranston, who starred as Walter White on the series, confirmed the project in an interview but said he had not seen a script, although he showed interest in participating if Gilligan called for it.
+The film would be listed under the title Greenbrier at the New Mexico Film Office to further deflect attention during production, with the only description in the logline saying that it "tracks the escape of a kidnapped man and his quest for freedom".

-Cranston would ultimately end up appearing in El Camino, having flown to Albuquerque in a private jet to shoot his scenes within the span of 36 hours.
-At the time he starred in the Broadway production Network, a role for which he eventually won the Tony Award for Best Leading Actor, but used a two-day break in January for filming.
+Bryan Cranston, who starred as Walter White on the series, would confirm the project but claimed to have not seen a script, although he showed interest in participating if Gilligan called for it.
+He would ultimately end up appearing in El Camino, flying to Albuquerque in a private jet to shoot his scenes within the span of 36 hours.
+At the time he starred in the Broadway production Network, but used a two-day break in January for filming.
 As Cranston had grown his hair out since the series ended, the makeup team used a bald cap and fake moustache to help him achieve the appearance of Walter White, with additional visual effects added during post-production to perfect his look.
 Filming for the diner scene occurred first, with the set containing only crew members and their families serving as extras in order to keep the shoot confidential.
-Despite the enclosed filming location, numerous locals spotted the show's iconic RV in the parking lot of the diner, but the crew used the excuse that they were shooting a commercial for a Breaking Bad tour to deflect attention.
+Despite the enclosed filming location, numerous locals spotted the show's iconic RV in the diner's parking lot.
+The crew used the excuse that they were shooting a commercial for a Breaking Bad tour to deflect attention.
 Cranston shot the hallway scene the next day then immediately returned to the airport, arriving in New York in time to perform that same evening.
-To prevent paparazzi photos, Cranston heavily disguised himself when escorted from and throughout the set.
-When filming completed for the day, Cranston and Paul were told to avoid seeing each other.
+To prevent paparazzi photos, production heavily disguised Cranston when escorting him to, from and throughout the set, and told him to avoid seeing Paul in public when filming had concluded for the day.